WICG/manifest-incubations/launch_handler-explainer.md

 `route_to`:
-- `new-client`: A new browsing context is created in a web app window to load the web app at the launch's target URL.
+- `new-client`: A new browsing context is created in a web app window to load the launch's target URL.
-- `existing-client`: The most recently interacted with browsing context in a web app window is chosen to handle the launch.
-How the launch is handled depends on `navigate_existing_client`.
+- `existing-client`: The most recently interacted with browsing context in a web app window for the app being launched is chosen to handle the launch.
+How the launch is handled within that browsing context depends on `navigate_existing_client`.
 - `auto`: The behaviour is up to the user agent to decide what works best for the platform.
 E.g. mobile devices only support single clients and would use `existing-client` while desktop devices support multiple windows and would use